imagineLife/big-site/content/k8s/on-controllers.md

 When a single-node, single-pod setup fails, replicas help deal with this.

 ### Replication Controllers
+These are K8s objects, in the same way pods are k8s objects.
 These help run multiple instances of a single pod.
 These can bring up a new pod in a node when a pod fails.
 These can create multiple pods to share load.